 What's the story?

-Dolly Levi (Barbra Streisand) is a matchmaker in turn of the century Yonkers, outside of New York.
-She is hired by Horace Vandergelder (Walter Matthau) to find him a wife.
-He also hires her to take his niece Ermengarde (Joyce Ames) to New York City, to encourage her to forget about marrying her artist beau, Ambrose (Tommy Tune).
+Dolly Levi (Barbra Streisand) is a matchmaker in turn-of-the-century Yonkers, outside of New York.
+She's hired by Horace Vandergelder (Walter Matthau) to find him a wife.
+He also hires her to take his niece Ermengarde (Joyce Ames) to New York City to encourage her to forget about marrying her artist beau, Ambrose (Tommy Tune).
 Instead, Dolly makes matches for his two clerks (Michael Crawford and Danny Lockin), advises them on how to get promotions from Horace, and helps Ermengarde get permission to marry Ambrose.
 Finally, after a series of intricate maneuvers, Dolly makes a match for herself, with Horace.